-Do not operate the engine hatch assembly with any obstructions that will interfere with its operation, including canvas disconnect stern curtain, removal of side flaps and transom door locked in the open position.
-Damage to the engine hatch, hinges and lifting unit can result.
-Before opening the engine hatch, make sure no items are on top of it and any cushions, inserts or stored equipment are secure or removed.
-Wind and other conditions may allow the engine hatch to open beyond its limits.
-Use caution during these conditions.
+Before opening the motor box, make sure no items are on top of the motor box and any cushions, inserts or stored equipment are secure or removed.
+Make sure all obstructions are cleared before closing the box.
+Wind and conditions may allow the motor box to open beyond its limits; use caution during these conditions.